vapor/docs/3.0/docs/jobs/getting-started.md

 - Performing complex or long-running database operations
 - Ensuring job integrity and resilience
 - Speeding up response time by delaying non-critical processing
+- Scheduling jobs to occur at a specific time

 This package is similar to [Ruby Sidekiq](https://github.com/mperham/sidekiq) or [Laravel Queues](https://laravel.com/docs/5.7/queues).
 It provides the following features: